Solidgate logo

 A customer only needs to enter credit card details one-time in a personal account of the website or the merchant’s mobile application.
 It will then be tokenized in VTS/MDES vaults at the merchant’s request as soon as the issuing bank approves such a request.

-Solidgate provides access to these services for its clients, and they don’t need extra effort to integrate with international payment systems tokenization services.
+Solidgate provides access to these services for its clients, and they don’t need extra effort to integrate with international payment systems and tokenization services.

 The Solidgate tokenization service gets a VTS/MDES payment token during a charge operation processing and stores it in its safe vault for future attempts to process clients’ payments.